 A schnitzel burger (Hash browns as buns???
 So cool.
 Accidentally ordered chips as well oops..)

 Amsterdam was literally magical.
 It is so relaxed there, everything and everyone is so chill.
 Everything is legal there and I think thats half the charm of the atmosphere.
 Honestly one of the best cities I’ve been to.
-They rode their bikes everywhere, their streets were so cute.
+They rode their bikes everywhere, their streets and houses were so cute.
 They’re obsessed with art and music.
 Its hard to explain these places that just stuck with me.
 I really feel like you have to go there yourself.

 TRAVEL my friends.
 I’ve only seen the tip of the iceberg for sure, but a life changing iceburg that was.
 Save your money and spend it on travelling.
 Life shouldn’t be about things, it should be about experiences.
 I can’t express how much I loved it.
 If you do anything, go travelling.